BrunoHalltari/CTF-Writeups/Intrigriti-marzo2021/Readme.md

 ![Capture3](https://user-images.githubusercontent.com/59454895/112806481-18696380-9077-11eb-95b0-8221d5b8cc54.PNG)

-I tought it was interesting bacuse maybe we could escape since the email address appears inside the href attribute of an <a> tag.
+I tought it was interesting bacuse maybe we could escape since the email address appears inside the href attribute of the HTML tag.
 After i decided to read how "mailto" works from the rfc , and i found out there is a strange way to declare the email:
 ``` "\\\"it's\ ugly\\\""@example.org; ```
  It was a very good find , because it could allow to inject javascript between ``` "\\\"it's\ ugly\\\" ```  and ``` "@example.org; ```